michellely825/michellely825/README.md

 ## Hi there, I'm Michelle! 👋

-First-generation college graduate with a non-traditional background interested in backend development and building meaningful software that solve real world problems - especially in healthcare and data-driven applications.
+First-generation college graduate with a non-traditional background in healthcare and higher education interested in backend development and building meaningful software that solve real world problems - especially in healthcare and data-driven applications.
 Welcome to my GitHub!

 ### Tech-Stack